Ada-Developers-Academy/ada-build/learning-at-ada/problem-solving/README.md

 ## Activities
 Start by reading through our notes on [algorithms](./algorithms.md).

-Write an algorithm for getting to the house of a family member or friend (you pick a specific person)?
+Write an algorithm for getting to the house of a family member or friend.
 Make sure to include all 5 essential elements of an algorithm: input, output, finiteness, definiteness, and effectiveness.

 Watch the [Driverless Car Hits the Street - Not People (2008)](https://www.youtube.com/watch?v=yDVLUiJfpPw) and think about why writing instructions for computers might be different than writing instructions for humans.